Welcome to Rostrum, the free magazine for Wateringbury Village

 Sarah Hudson.

 VILLAGE PEOPLE Please let us have your news and tributes by 17th November for our double December/January issue of Rostrum.
 Entries are free.
-Email www.rostrum2@hotmail.com
+Email External link opens in new tab or windowwww.rostrum2@hotmail.com

 RIP